 The plot story begins with "Discovery" a research spaceship that reaches the star "Blessing", which froze thousands of years ago after losing its two suns.
 The spacecraft was attracted to the frozen star following a weak distress signal which leads it to a hidden tomb, where the magic book "Magica" is revealed.
 The voice of the metallic robot that accompanies the intro reveals to us that the members of the delegation checked the manuscript in the ancient book, and that: "The information is complete, but does not conform to logical patterns.
 Flesh cannot be mutated into stone and remorphed back to the body once again.
 Continue the investigation with special attention given to one word.
 Magica!"

-From there we move on to "Magica Theme".
-A short theme steeped in keyboard carpet played throughout the album by Ronnie James Dio and guitarist Craig Goldy.
+From there we move on to the "Magica Theme".
+A short theme steeped with keyboard carpet, being played throughout the album by Ronnie James Dio and guitarist Craig Goldy.
 The intro is meant to put us in the mood of the story that takes place thousands of years before the members of the delegation arrived at the star "Blessing".
-In those days the inhabitants of the planet lived in harmony, peace and happiness.
-It was a time of joy, blossoming and prosperity, in which the magicians used the book "Magica" and its charms wisely for the benefit of the people.
+In those days the inhabitants of the planet lived in harmony, peace, and happiness.
+It was a time of joy, blossoming, and prosperity, in which the magicians used the book "Magica" and its charms wisely for the benefit of the people.
 But where good thrives, evil survives, and evil has dark plans ...

 The third track is actually the first song on the album "Lord of the Last Day".
 A dramatic and metallic beginning with a heavy and dark powerful riff designed to introduce us to the villain in the story - Shadowcast - "Lord of the Last Day", which will make the lives of the planet's inhabitants miserable.